kshedden/case_studies/methods/distributions.typ

 == L-moment relationships

 Suppose we have a population that can be meaningfully stratified into many subpopulations, such as county of residence for US adults.
 We can then estimate summary statistics such as L-moments within each subpopulation.
-In many cases two summary statistics, e.g. measuring location and scale, will be related in informative ways.
+In many cases two summary statistics, e.g. measuring location and scale, will be related in informative ways across the subpopulations.

-When working with classical moments, it is often noted that the mean and variance are related.
+When working with classical moments, it is often noted that the mean and variance are related across a collection of populations.
 This is known as a _mean/variance relationship_.
-One possible way this might arise is if the distributions follow a family such as the Poisson family, where the variance is equal to the mean.
+One possible way this might arise is if the distributions follow a family such as the Poisson family, where the variance is a function of the mean (e.g. in the Poisson family, the variance is equal to the mean).
 If each subpopulation follows a Poisson distribution, but with different means, a clear mean/variance relationship will emerge.
 In other settings, we may find that the variance has a different fixed relationship to the mean, such as the variance being proportional to the mean (_quasi-Poisson_), proportional to the square of the mean (_quasi-gamma_), or a linear combination of the mean and its square (_quasi negative binomial_).

 One setting where L-moment relationships can be useful is if we have a second variable $Z$ that is jointly distributed with $X$, and we use the value of $Z$ to stratify the observed values of $X$ into groups.
 In this case we can estimate L-moments for the distributions $X|Z in s$ and assess the corresponding L-moment relationships.

 The classical notion of a _variance stabilizing transformation_ can be generalized to the realm of L-moments.
 Recall that a variance stabilizing transformation $f$ of $X$ is a function such that the variance of $f(X)$ is a constant function of the mean of $f(X)$.
 For example, for the Poisson distribution the (first order) variance stabilizing transformation is the square root transformation.
 In the setting of L-moments, we can seek transformations $f$ such that the L-moments of $f(X)$ exhibit minimal inter-relationships.

 With some technical restrictions, any distribution can be transformed to any other with a monotone transformation, e.g. $Q_(Y)(F_X^(-1)(X))$ transforms a random variable $X$ to a new random variable sharing a distribution with $Y$.
 This is essentially the notion of a _copula_.
-Thus, L-moments and heavy tails are fragile in that they can be drastically altered by transformation.
-However, if we stratify $X$ on a related variable $Z$, we may find that the overall copula transformation for $X$ does not exhibit the same behavior within each stratum.
+Thus, L-moments and heavy tails are fragile in that they can be drastically altered by transformation (we can monotonically transform a heavy tailed distribution to a light tailed distribution and vice-versa).

 == L-comoments